RGB-Tools/RGB-Documentation/csv-w-btc.md

                                                       | tH_BRANCH(tHA || tHB) |           | tH_LEAF(C) |
                                                       +-----------------------+           +------------+
 ```
-As an additional method of optimization the `<Nonce>` which represent the last byte of the `64_byte_Tapret_Commitment` allows for the user contructing the proof to attempt at "mining" a `tHT` such that `tHABC < tHT`  thus placing it in the right side of the tree and definitely avoiding to reveal the constituents of the script branch (in this example `tHaB` and `tHC`)
+As an additional method of optimization the `<Nonce>` which represent the last byte of the `64_byte_Tapret_Commitment` allows for the user contructing the proof to attempt at "mining" a `tHT` such that `tHABC < tHT`, thus placing it in the right side of the tree and definitely avoiding to reveal the constituents of the script branch (in this example `tHaB` and `tHC`)

 ## Multi Protocol Commitment